 where ALF residual correction ‘corr(s)’ is scaled using the scaling factor associated to the class index of the sample, ‘tab’ is the predefined LUT for mapping scaling index ‘sfi’ to scaling factor.

-Test 5.3: CCALF with Chroma inputs (JVET-AI0166)
+Test 5.3: CCALF with chroma inputs (JVET-AI0166)

 In ECM, an online-trained CCALF filter is constructed with 23 luma spatial reconstruction taps and 5 luma residual taps, as illustrated in next figure.